 The Washington State Department of Transportation is a public agency and is subject to the State of Washington’s Public Records Act (RCW 42.56).
 Therefore, public comments and questions may be made available to anyone requesting them for non-commercial purposes.

 Seattle Tunnel Partners completed tunneling in April 2017.
 Approximately one million cubic yards of soil was removed during SR 99 tunnel construction, making the project one of the largest excavations in the history of our state.
 The ground naturally experiences movement over time, but digging underground can cause additional movement.
-The project team has a program to monitor ground and property movements along the tunnel route until the tunnel is open.
+The project team had a program to monitor ground and property movements along the tunnel route.
 Please see this ground monitoring folio (PDF) for more information.